Why Choose WordPress & Recommended Plugins for SEO

 WordPress can be fairly powerful and newbie-friendly right out of the box, and with a few tweaks (and the proper plugins) you can turn your site into a marketing powerhouse.

-Don't fall into the trap of setting up your site through WordPress.org, though.
+Don't fall into the trap of setting up your site through WordPress.com, though.

-Setting up a blog through WordPress.org will allow you to have a website, but you really want to own your own domain as well.
-Using Wordpress.org will actually just give you a subdomain on WordPress's site.
-If you publish on WordPress.org you're really just helping wordpress.org market, unless you have a well-established brand already.
+Setting up a blog through WordPress.com will allow you to have a website, but you really want to own your own domain as well.
+Using Wordpress.com will actually just give you a subdomain on WordPress's site.
+If you publish on WordPress.com you're really just helping their market, unless you have a well-established brand already.

-Instead, go to a web host such as Site5 or A Small Orange.
+You will have to buy your own domain, of course.
+Web hosts such as Site5 or A Small Orange sell domains to the public.
 There, you should be able to buy a .com domain for something like $8 a year, plus many hosting companies sell a package of basic hosting for a year plus a domain for $5 monthly.

 Bam, congratulations!
 You now have your own little spot on the internet.
 Through the back end, you should be able to install WordPress with one or two clicks, and if you have trouble, just get support on the phone and they will walk you through it.